smotrivnebo11/frontend-project-46/README.md

         }
       ]

-SYSTEM REQUREMENTS:
+### SYSTEM REQUREMENTS:

-        ```bash
       Node 14.x version at least

-        ```
-HOW TO INSTALL:
+### HOW TO INSTALL:

-        ```bash
-        #clone this repository on your machine with SSH key
+      # clone this repository on your machine with SSH key
       $git clone git@github.com:PShorin/frontend-project-46.git

       #go to directory where you downloaded it
       $cd directory-name

       # run the one of these command to install all necessary dependencies
       $make install
       or
       $npm ci

       # this command is responsible for linking commands from package.json to "./bin" directory
       $npm link

-        #run utility
+      # run utility
       $ gendiff <filepath1> <filepath2>

-        #run help
+      # run help
       $ gendiff -h

-LAUNCH EXAMPLE
+### LAUNCH EXAMPLE

 1. Utility reference (-help).
 Difference calculation between two flat JSON files.